kyeremanteng51-cell/Ayifa/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For questions or feedback, please reach out to the repository owner.
+For questions or feedback, please reach out to me on my email: kyeremanteng51@gmail.com.